 We have experienced net losses and significant cash used in operating activities since inception in 2003.
 To date, our primary sources of capital have been public offerings of our ordinary shares and private placements, debt financing agreements, and revenue from the sale of our products.
-As of December 31, 2023, we had cash and cash equivalents of \$22.4 million, long-term loans and borrowings of \$35.6 million and an accumulated deficit of \$331.4 million.
-During the years ended December 31, 2023, 2022 and 2021, we generated revenue of \$70.2 million, \$37.1 million, \$22.2 million, respectively, with a net loss of \$43.1 million, \$44.0 million, \$29.0 million, respectively.
+As of December 31, 2024, we had cash and cash equivalents of \$46.8 million, long-term loans and borrowings of \$51.0 million and an accumulated deficit of \$369.5 million.
+During the years ended December 31, 2024, 2023, and 2022, we generated revenue of \$90.0 million, 70.2 million, and \$37.1 million, respectively, with a net loss of \$38.1 million, \$43.1 million, and \$44.0 million, respectively.

+In September 2024, the Company raised \$40 million in gross proceeds by means of a public offering of 20,000,000 shares at an issue price of \$2.00 per share through a public offering.
+In October 2024, the Company received additional gross proceeds of \$4.4 million from the underwriters' exercise of their overallotment option.
 In February 2023, the Company raised \$40 million in gross proceeds by means of a public offering of 10,000,000 shares at an issue price of \$4.00 per share through a public offering.
-In March 2023, the Company received additional gross proceeds of \$3.0 from the underwriters' exercise of their overallotment option.
+In March 2023, the Company received additional gross proceeds of \$3.0 million from the underwriters' exercise of their overallotment option.

 Management expects the Company to continue to incur net losses and have significant cash outflows for at least the next twelve months.
 While these conditions, among others, could raise doubt about our ability to continue as a going concern, these consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 This basis of accounting contemplates the recovery of our assets and the satisfaction of liabilities in the normal course of business.
-A successful transition to attaining profitable operations is dependent upon achieving a level of positive cash flows adequate to with one of the most comprehensive menus of precision diagnostics.
+A successful transition to attaining profitable operations is dependent upon achieving a level of positive cash flows adequate to support the Company's cost structure.